How to Get Into Fordham University: Admissions Stats + Tips

 4. Get a really great recommendation

 Recommendations are “important” to Fordham admissions.
-The university requires you to submit one recommendation, from either a teacher or counselor, but will accept additional recommendations.
+The university requires you to submit one recommendation from either a teacher or a counselor, but will accept additional recommendations.
 The person writing your recommendation should speak to your academics, but also provide a view of you as a member of your school community.

-The middle 50% SAT/ACT scores of Fordham’s Class of 2025 are 1340-1480/30-34.
-The university only “considers” test scores and only about 40% of applicants admitted to Fordham’s Class of 2025 submit standardized test scores—however, a strong performance on the SAT or ACT is an excellent way to demonstrate that you’re academically qualified for Fordham.
+The middle 50% SAT/ACT scores of students enrolled at Fordham during the 2024-2025 admissions cycle are 1340-1470/30-33.
+The university “considers” test scores and only about a quarter of applicants admitted to Fordham submitted standardized test scores in the 2024-2025 admissions cycle; however, a strong performance on the SAT or ACT is an excellent way to demonstrate that you’re academically qualified for Fordham.
 The closer you score to the high end of the middle 50% range, the better your odds of admission.

-Fordham is test-optional for the 2021-2022 and 2022-2023 admission cycles and applicants are not penalized if they do not submit an SAT or ACT score.
-CollegeVine generally recommends submitting test scores if they’re within the middle 50% range of accepted students.
-You can get recommendations on whether or not you should apply test-optional using our free chancing engine
+Fordham is test-optional and applicants are not penalized if they don’t submit an SAT or ACT score.
+CollegeVine generally recommends submitting test scores if they are within the middle 50% range of accepted students.
+You can get recommendations on whether you should apply test-optional using our free chancing engine.

-Fordham superscores both the SAT and ACT and taking one of the exams two to three times is a proven strategy to maximize your overall score.
+Fordham superscores both the SAT and ACT.
+Taking one of the exams two to three times is a proven strategy to maximize your overall score.
 To improve your SAT/ACT score, check out these free CollegeVine resources:

 6. Apply Early Action/Early Decision

-Applying Early Decision at Fordham is not without its drawbacks.
+Applying Early Decision at Fordham has its drawbacks.
 Most notably, applying ED is binding, and when you apply through it, you’re committing to attend Fordham if accepted, which makes it best suited to applicants who are positive that Fordham is where they want to attend college.

 Early Action is a good alternative if you’re not prepared to commit to Fordham.
 It demonstrates your interest—which the college considers—but doesn’t tie you to the school if accepted.